qarmin/czkawka/README.md

 ## License
 Code is distributed under MIT license.

-Icon is created by [jannuary](https://github.com/jannuary) and licensed CC-BY-4.0.
+Icon was created by [jannuary](https://github.com/jannuary) and licensed CC-BY-4.0.

 Windows dark theme is used from [AdMin repo](https://github.com/nrhodes91/AdMin) with MIT license.